voltwu/blog/_posts/2021-07-19-ui-automation-on-excel-macro.md

 </div>
 <!--navigation bar-->

-In this article, I am going lead you to create a simple macro excel application with Microsoft UI Automation Client component step by step.
-As we already illustrated basic conceptual at the previous article, so here will focus on technical parts.
+In this article, I am going to lead you to create a simple macro excel application with Microsoft UI Automation Client component step by step.
+As we already illustrated basic concepts at the [UI Automation On VBA][4], so here will focus on technical parts.

+You need to create an Excel file and open its vba editor with striking `[ALT]`+`[F11]`.

 # Adding Reference
-You need to create an Excel file and open its vba code editor with striking [ALT]+[F11].

 At the menu `Tools` -> `References...`, scroll down to find and refer `UIAutomationClient` component.

-## Creating CUIAutomation Object
+# Creating CUIAutomation Object
 ```VBA
  Dim oAutomation As New CUIAutomation
 ```

-## Searching Elements
+# Searching Elements
 UI Automation Client provides several available ways to find elements.
 You can use `inspecter.exe` as an assistive software, which can inspect details of UI elements(such as: **classname**, **automation id**, and **name**).

 `Scope` and `Condition` are required for searching elements. `Scope` specifies the scope of variant operations in UI Automation tree. `Condition` used in filtering when searching for elements in the UI Automation tree.
 Take a look at [TreeScope enumeration][1] and [IUIAutomationCondition interface][2] for more details.